 Answers some of the most commonly asked questions about Nucleation Capital.

-Like most traditional ventures funds, Nucleation Capital will operate under an exemption to SEC registration rules.
+Like all traditional ventures funds, Nucleation Capital operates under an exemption to SEC registration rules.
 This limits us to being able to accept investments solely from accredited and qualified Investors.
-Unlike many traditional venture firms which have six-figure minimums, however, we are able to accept smaller capital commitments from a greater number of investors, allowing for many more investors with assets that meet the accreditation threshold to afford to participate in our fund and gain investment exposure to these key sectors of innovation.
+Unlike many traditional venture firms which have very high (six- or seven-figure) minimums, we are able to accept smaller capital commitments from a greater number of accredited investors, allowing for many more investors who meet the accreditation threshold to afford to participate in our fund and gain investment exposure to these key sectors of innovation.

 The traditional cleantech area has an abundance of investors competing for the most attractive consensus deals but these are all “incremental” opportunities and very few are likely to yield high returns.
 In contrast, the advanced nuclear and CCUS sectors have an abundance of attractive, if significantly higher risk, “black swan” opportunities yet an astounding dearth of knowledgeable investors willing to evaluate and selectively invest in these extraordinary ventures.